 We define two different search settings for $\rho$DARTS.
 Algorithms~\ref{alg:rhodarts-macro} and \ref{alg:rhodarts-micro} describe our approach for a macro search and micro search, respectively.
 The macro search setting computes an optimal architecture for the entire circuit without assuming a predefined circuit structure.
 On the other hand, the micro search setting is better suited for VQAs, when the circuit structure may be inferred from the optimization problem.
 This feature is similar to the classical DARTS setting in which the entire architecture is either optimized or sections are repeated throughout the architecture.

 Our micro search algorithm learns the architecture of a subcircuit acting on a subset of the qubits present in the system.
 Multiple copies of this subcircuit are then combined to form the final circuit, following a predefined circuit structure $C\in\{0,\cdots,n-1\}^{N_c\times n_s}$, with $n_s$ denoting the number of qubits each subcircuit acts on, and $N_c$ representing the number of subcircuits.
 Each copy of the subcircuit possesses its own parameter set $\theta^{(i)}$.
 This approach reduces the search space to $\mathcal{S}=\{0,\cdots,|\mathcal{G}|-1\}^{m\times n_s}$, enabling a more amenable optimization.
-In this setting, the quantum operation is written by
+In this setting, we have a sequence of quantum operations given by